jain-sonika/KBC-/README.md

 # How to Run KBC- kaun Banega Crorepati
-First Install netbeans and mysql (ENTER MYSQL PASSWORD:-12345) on  your computer
+First Install netbeans and mysql on  your computer